minvws/nl-uzipoc-yubisign/docs/LOCALSETUP.md

 - **`python3.13`**: Make sure the executable is also accessible from your local terminal.
 - **`git`**: To update the application when needed.

+This application should be used with the [Yubikey 5C NFC]( https://www.yubico.com/nl/product/yubikey-5-series/yubikey-5c-nfc/).

 #### Windows specific
 > When installing Python on Windows, make sure to add `python.exe` to your PATH and disable path length limit during the installation.